ocean-data-factory-sweden/odf-workshop-1/README.md

 ## Prerequisites

 What things you need to install the software and how to install them.
 We recommend that you create a new virtual environment before installing the packages.
 Popular options include [Anaconda](https://www.anaconda.com/distribution/) and [PyEnv](https://github.com/pyenv/pyenv).
+We recommend using Python 3.7 and above for your virtual environments.

 #### Linux & Mac OS: